splunk/public-o11y-docs/gdi/opentelemetry/translation-tool.rst

 From the GUI
 ------------------------------

 #.
 Access the Smart Agent configuration converter at :new-page:`https://bossofopsando11y.com/configurator/saconverter <https://bossofopsando11y.com/configurator/saconverter>`.
-This tool is translatesfx with a GUI.
 #.
 Paste your Smart Agent configuration in the :menuselection:`Smart Agent YAML` section of the GUI.

 The corresponding translated Collector configuration file is populated in the OpenTelemetry YAML section.